Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Dataset Description

 \subsection{Data Access, Versioning, and Provenance}

 The Electrospinning-Data.org is accessible through the platform web interface at \url{https://electrospinning-data.org}, which provides interactive exploration, filtering, and versioned download of experimental records.
 Each release is available in two downloadable formats: a structured Excel file containing the full tabular dataset and a ZIP archive containing all associated SEM and morphology images.
-Releases are accessible through the platform's Release Archive, where each version is identified by a sequential label, a release date, and a record count.
+Releases are accessible through the platform's Release Archive, where each version is identified by a sequential label (v1, v2, \ldots), a release date, and a record count.

 Electrospinning-Data.org implements a structured versioning system to ensure that all dataset releases are reproducible, traceable, and citable.
-New versions are released following the acceptance of experimental records through the moderation workflow.
+New versions are released following the acceptance of experimental records through the moderation workflow, with each release assigned a unique version identifier, release date, and record count.
 All historical versions remain accessible through the Release Archive, enabling retrieval and citation of specific dataset states.

-At the record level, provenance is preserved through source publication metadata, including DOI and, where available, title and associated bibliographic details.
+At the record level, provenance is preserved through contributor attribution and source publication metadata.
+Each accepted record retains the identity of the submitting contributor and, where available, a link to the originating study via DOI.
+Moderation decisions are logged for each record, providing a transparent audit trail from submission through acceptance.

 Together, version-controlled releases and record-level provenance tracking establish Electrospinning-Data.org as a traceable, governed, and FAIR-aligned data resource.